jmora/mindgraph/pages/quote.md

 - id:: 626ea538-5ef0-46a4-9681-9ea53740dfcb
   >  “It is difficult to get a man to understand something, when his salary depends on his not understanding it.” — Upton Sinclair
 - id:: 62cc4b57-bb38-420e-a95c-c3a10dcf3731
-  > “The single biggest problem in [[communication]] is the illusion that it has taken place”  — George Bernard Shaw
+  > “The single biggest problem in [[communication]] is the illusion that it has taken place.” — George Bernard Shaw
 - id:: 63582d49-dcd9-4155-8055-04264132fa43
   > “So if you want to go fast, if you want to get done quickly, if you want your code to be easy to write, make it easy to read.” — Robert C. Martin
 - id:: 63582d4e-b653-42c0-ac98-9da6f4149712